kkuismin/frontend-programming-game-app/README.md

 Game app with React, MUI, Bootstrap, Node, Express and SQLite.
 Assignment for Frontend programming course.

 The app has CRUD operations.
 The user can also search for games that are on the library.

-Data from Random User Generator API is used for user profile page.
+Data from Random User Generator API (https://randomuser.me/) is used for the user profile page.

 ## Getting Started with Create React App